syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Excel-Like-Filtering-Sorting.md

 # Excel-Like Filtering and Sorting

 SfPivotGrid control provides support for excel-like filtering and sorting applied to a PivotItem.
-We can enable or disable the excel-like sorting and filtering support by setting the property of `AllowMultiFunctionalSortFilter` in SfPivotGrid.
+You can enable or disable the excel-like sorting and filtering support by setting the property of `AllowMultiFunctionalSortFilter` in the SfPivotGrid.

-Please refer the below code snippet to enable excel-like filtering and sorting.
+Please refer the below code snippet to enable excel-like filtering and sorting:

 {% tabs %}